-In the old days, the only filter most folks had to worry about was in the furnace, but that's changed.
+In the old days, the only filter most folks had to worry about was in their furnace, but now that's changed.
 In today's airtight and precisely climate-controlled indoor spaces, a home may have a half-dozen or more filters to check, some of them on a year-round basis.
 At the same time, much more is known about indoor air quality and its health effects, resulting in greater emphasis on clean filters.
 While it's true that clean air is better for your body, it's also better for your HVAC equipment.
-Dirty, clogged filters make blowers and other mechanicanisms work harder, ultimately shortening their life.
+Dirty, clogged filters make blowers and other mechanisms work harder, ultimately shortening their life.

 How do you keep track of them all?
-The best way is to create a simple schedule for the entire year, listing all of your home's filters and when to check, clean and/or replace each one.
+The best way is to create a simple schedule for the entire year, listing all your home's filters and when to check, clean and/or replace each one.
 This is also a good place to jot down the filter specs (product number, description, size, etc.) so you'll know exactly what to buy when it's time for replacement.
 To help get you started on your yearly filter schedule, here's a list of the most common HVAC devices and when their filters should be checked.

 Check the filter monthly during the heating season.
 If you have central air conditioning, also check the filter each month throughout the cooling season.
 Replace the filter at the beginning of each heating season (and cooling season, if applicable) and anytime the filter looks dirty during your monthly checks.
 Hold the filter over a bright light to see how dirty it is.
-Tip: Install filters with the arrows (printed on the filter frame) in the direction of the system's airflow.
+Install filters with the arrows (printed on the filter frame) in the direction of the system's airflow.

 Many newer evaporative coolers (a.k.a. swamp coolers) have air filters that clean the intake air before it gets to the cooling pads.
 Some also have water filters that remove minerals and sediment from the supply water.
 As with the cooling pads, filters should be checked, cleaned and/or replaced based on the site conditions and how much the unit is used.
 With heavy use, check the filters and pads once a month during the cooling season.
 The same goes for portable indoor units.